 The pedipalps serve another, more unusual function, but we’ll get to that later.

 Pseudoscorpions have a cosmopolitan distribution.
 You can find representatives of their more than 3300 species on every continent except Antarctica.
 Most, however, are concentrated in parts of the world with tropical and subtropical climates.
 That’s not surprising since pseudoscorpions, and their prey, are typically associated with vegetation and rich, productive soils.
 You’ll commonly find them in moss, humus, compost, rotting logs, under tree bark, around rocks, and in leaf litter.

 Other species prefer caves.
 Chthonius ressli and Neobisium carcinoides have been documented in caves in Hungary.
-Lagynochthonius fragilis can be found in limestone caverns in Vietnam.
-At least seven Microcreagris species are found in caves of the United States.
-That list is not exhaustive and there are many, many more cavernous species out there.
+Lagynochthonius fragilis can be found in limestone caverns in Vietnam and at least seven Microcreagris species are found in caves of the United States.
+That list is not exhaustive and there are many, many more cavernous pseudoscorpion species out there.

 Some pseudoscorpions have even carved out a niche living among birds.
 A 2010 study by Turienzo, et. al. outlined 85 species of pseudoscorpion that are associated with the nests of 98 species of bird.
 Of those, the Chernetidae family of pseudoscorpions was the most represented.

 Human homes have also become a habitat for pseudoscorpions.
 The synanthropic species Chelifer cancroides, for example, is often called the “house pseudoscorpion” due to its apparent preference for human dwellings.
-You may be able to find them scuttling around shelved books with starchy adhesives.
-These books often contain booklice and dust mites that feed on the glue and Chelifer cancroides is more than happy to eat them.
+You may be able to find them scuttling around shelved books that have been bound with starchy adhesives.
+Such books often contain booklice and dust mites that feed on that glue and Chelifer cancroides is more than happy to eat them.

 Getting Around by Hitchhiking (Phoresy)